Ghanashyam Bhandari

 Ghanashyam Bhandari (घनश्याम भण्डारी; born 28 June 1983) is a Nepalese politician, belonging to the Nepali Congress.
-He is currently serving as the Minister for Social Development of Karnali Province since 4 August 2024.
+He had served as the Minister for Social Development of Karnali Province from August 2024 to July 2026.
 Bhandari also serves as a member of the Karnali Provincial Assembly and was elected from Dailekh 2(A) constituency.
 He previously served as the Mayor of Dullu Municipality from 2017 to 2022.